• About Us

 Ingredients

-• ½ cup sun-dried tomatoes in oil roughly chopped
+• ½ cup sun-dried tomatoes in oil, drained and roughly chopped

 • ½ cup artichoke hearts in water, drained and roughly chopped